First Canadian takes command of International Space Station

 "We're going to put some miles on it, but we'll bring it back in good shape," Hadfield said.

-Ford, Novitskiy and Tarelkin have been aboard the station, a $100 billion research laboratory that flies about 250 miles (400 km) above Earth, since October.
+Ford, Novitskiy and Tarelkin have been aboard the station, a $100 billion research laboratory that flies about 250 miles above Earth, since October.

 Command of the station, a project of 15 nations that has been permanently staffed since November 2000, normally rotates between primary partners United States and Russia.